renoise/tools/Tools/com.renoise.SliceMate.xrnx/README.md

 2. Enter a note somewhere in the pattern.
 3. Enter a Zxx command for the note, or ensure that "Prg" mode is enabled
 4. Position the cursor somewhere in the 'note trail'
-5. If we are unable to slice, a warning appears (click for solution).
-6. Else, we are able to slice the sample.
-Hit **"Slice at Cursor"**
+5. Hit **"Slice at Cursor"**
-7. If sample settings are compatible, a new note is inserted
+6. If all went well, a new note is inserted
-8. Move cursor somewhere else, repeat and rinse
+7. Move cursor somewhere else, repeat and rinse

 ## The user interface